qmlbook/qmlbook/docs/javascript/javascript.rst

 Creating a JS Console
 =====================

-As a little example we will create a JS console.
+As a little example, we will create a JS console.
 We need an input field where the user can enter his JS expressions and ideally there should be a list of output results.
 As this should more look like a desktop application we use the QtQuick Controls module.

 .. note::

   A JS console inside your next project can be really beneficial for testing.
 Enhanced with a Quake-Terminal effect it is also good to impress customers.
-To use it wisely you need to control the scope the JS console evaluates in, e.g. the current visible screen, the main data model, a singleton core object or all together.
+To use it wisely you need to control the scope the JS console evaluates in, e.g. the currently visible screen, the main data model, a singleton core object or all together.

 .. figure:: assets/jsconsole.png